dladams/vdcoldbox/README.md

 Dataset written to /home/dladams/data/dune/datasets/vdct/vdtcb000429.txt
 </pre>

-Add a second argument with a directory name to write the file list to a dataset (not a sam dataset) definition file in that directory.
+Add a second argument with a directory name to write the file list to a dataset definition file in that directory.
 If the argument '-' is used, the directory is in the standard area duneproc uses to search for dataset definitions.

-### Single-event datasets
+This was done in the second example abovew.
+The dataset name includes the run number and is the base name without extension of the dataset file, vdtcb000429 in the example above.

+### Implicit (single-event datasets)

-In addition to explicit datasets described above, implicit single-event datasets are also supported.
+In addition to explicit datasets described above, there is also support for implicit datasets, i.e. those for which no explicit dataset definition file exists.
-The names for these have the form DDD-RRR-EEE where DDD is the run type, RRR the run number and EEE the event number.
+At present, the only type of these are single-event datasets with names in the the form DDD-RRR-EEE where DDD is the run type, RRR the run number and EEE the event number.
+The latter two may contain any number of leading zeros.
 For vertical-drift coldbox data the run types (actually aliases) of interest are vdtcb and vdbcb for top and bottom data, respectively.

 When *duneproc* receives such a dataset name, it uses the command *findRunFiles* to find the file holding the event and